rackerlabs/support-how-to/content/how-to/cloud-load-balancers/products-i-can-load-balance/index.md

 ---

 You can apply load balancing to anything with an Internet Protocol (IP) address that's accessible on the Internet.
-This means that you can load balance your Rackspace Cloud Servers, as well as any external server or IP address.
-For example, you can load balance an external mail server, database server, website, or your personal web server at home.
+Thus, you can load balance your Rackspace Cloud Servers, as well as any external server or IP address.
+For example, you can load balance an external mail server, database server, website, or your personal webserver at home.
 In load balancing terminology, the resources that you can load balance are called *nodes*.

 ### Adding nodes